 You may want to have a ride home.
 We advise our patients to take it easy for a day or so after the joint injection.
 You can apply ice to your affected area.
 Perform your normal activities as tolerated.

 Can I go to work the next day?

 You should be able to return to work the next day.
 The most common thing you may feel is a sore joint.

 How long does the medication last?

 The actual effect is generally from the injected anesthetic.
 This wears off in the first few hours.
 The steroid begins working in about 3 to 5 days and it can last for several weeks to a few months.

 It is hard to conclude if the injection will certainly help you or not.
-Our patients who have new onset pain or milder pain may react better than those patients with a longstanding pain.
+Our patients who have new-onset pain or milder pain may react better than those patients with longstanding pain.

 What are the risks and side effects of joint injections?

 This procedure is safe.
 However, with any medical procedure, there can be risks, side effects, and a possibility of complications.
 The most common side effect is pain – which is temporary.
 The other risks involve bleeding, infection, or worsening of symptoms.
 Other risks are related to the side effects of steroids: These may include weight gain, water retention, increase in blood sugar, suppression of body’s own natural production of cortisone, etc. Fortunately, these serious side effects are super uncommon.